-The aim of a Glen Park Neighborhood History Project House History is to provide a rich account of the lives and stories that took place in and around your house, deepening one’s appreciation of how history is alive all around us–in our own homes and on the streets of our neighborhoods.
+The aim of a house history is to provide a rich account of the lives and stories that took place in and around your house, deepening the appreciation of how history is alive all around us–in our own homes and on the streets of our neighborhoods.

-GPNHP will research your house, a process that results in a set of digital documents–usually a sixteen-to-twenty-page illustrated narrative, often with an appendix of ten or twenty pages of additional maps, documents, and other materials.
+I will research your house, a process that results in a set of digital documents–usually a sixteen-to-thirty-page illustrated narrative, with an appendix of ten or twenty pages of additional maps, documents, and other materials.
+I have done this for numerous residents in the area.
 Here is an example house history (without appendix).
 Right: A house history binder (optional).

 The following historical information about your house is gathered together: